 Anjar was a city of the Umayyad Islamic dynasty located in Lebanon, founded in the early 8th century by Caliph Walid I. Over the course of this century, Anjar’s setting at the centre of major trading routes allowed it to flourish into a commercial hub.

-Following this, Anjar was damaged and subsequently abandoned.
+Following a defeat in the 8th century, Anjar was damaged and subsequently abandoned.
 Yet, it is this short history which makes Anjar such an important site.
-For, every aspect of what remains of this once great trading city – it’s carefully planned layout, the large arches and colonnades of the palaces which once stood there – can all be dated precisely to the Umayyad period.
+For, every aspect of what remains – it’s carefully planned layout, the large arches and colonnades of the palaces which once stood there – can all be dated precisely to the Umayyad period.

 Discover the best Historic Sites in Lebanon, from Baalbek to Anjar and more, includes interactive Lebanese cultural places and monuments map.